Supporting Our Families with Bursary Assistance

 Consideration is given based on a full assessment of each family’s unique circumstances and the availability of funds.

-- Click here to access the Junior Kindergarten Bursary Assistance Application form for 2021-2022.
+Click here to access the bursary form for Junior Kindergarten.

 Additional Bursary Assistance

-The Winnipeg Board of Jewish Education (WBJE) understands that circumstances may arise that affect a family’s financial status, including but not limited to:
+The Winnipeg Board of Jewish Education (WBJE) understands that circumstances may arise that affect a family’s finances, including but not limited to:

 – loss of employment;